Gabriele Kotsis: Career and research

 Already during her doctoral studies, she took a job as a university assistant at the Department of Applied Informatics and Information Systems at the University of Vienna (1991–2001).
 She worked as a guest professor at the Department of Information Processing and Information Economy at the Vienna University of Economics and Business (2001–2002).
 In 2002, she was a guest professor at the Department of Informatics at the Copenhagen Business School in Denmark and the Department of Telecooperation at the JKU, before she was appointed as professor of informatics.
 In the same year, she was one of the co-founding chairs of the working group for professors in computer science within the Austrian Computer Society (OCG), of which she was the first female President from 2003 to 2007.
 In addition to her two-term presidency at OCG, Kotsis takes an active role in the Editorial board of the OCG Book Series, in the working group Fem-IT (Association of Female University Professors in IT) and in the OCG award committee.

 From 2007 to 2015, she served as vice-rector for Research at JKU.
 Her responsibilities included the development of R&D strategies and policies in the university, coordination and interaction with national and international governmental organizations and funding bodies, and the establishment of collaborations with other research organizations and business partners.

 Since 2016, Gabriele has been JKU's representative in the ASEA-UNINET academic research network, which promotes cooperation among European and south-East Asian public universities.
 Her active involvement in this network led to her nomination and election as president for the current period, February 2019 to July 2020.

 Kotsis is a founding member of the ACM Europe Council, serving at the council from 2008 to 2016.
 In 2014, she became an ACM Distinguished Member for her contributions to workload characterization for parallel and distributed systems and for the founding of ACM Europe.
 In 2016, she received an award in appreciation of her accomplishments regarding the ACM WomEncourage conference series.
 As of 2016, she is an elected Member-at-Large of the ACM council.
-She serves as President of ACM for the term July 1, 2020 to June 30, 2022.
+She served as President of ACM for the term July 1, 2020 to June 30, 2022.

 She is a member of the Austrian Center for Parallel Computation (ACPC), the Austrian Computer Society (OCG) and Distinguished Scientist of the Association for Computing Machinery (ACM).